napari/napari/docs/explanations/rendering.md

 | Chunk is not in RAM          | Ask the `ChunkManager` to load the chunk    |

 If a chunk cannot be drawn a placeholder will be drawn instead.
-What we draw as placeholder is TBD and it may vary.
+What we draw as a placeholder is TBD and it may vary.
 In some cases we might be able to draw a lower resolution version of the data, which can be refined later as more data is available.
 In the worst case we might have to draw a grid or a loading animation.
-Since we only draw what's in VRAM and we never block, we should be able to maintain a very high framerate.

 # Chunks